TabasKo0/SaathiMandram/README.md

 * ☁️ Firebase Storage or S3 for image uploads
 * 📱 PWA support for mobile users
 * 🔎 Search and filter for job listings
+* 🎤 TTS based user onboarding for the illiterate
 ---